KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 #### Algorithmic Aside: Interval Trees {#algorithmic-aside-interval-trees}

-Several of the lookups below require tracking and comparing non-unique collections of intervals (memory binding range, mip level or slices in a subresource).
-Current support for this in VVL has been a hierarchy of sparse vectors (specifically for image layout) implemented as unordered maps with an entry for every member of the range.
-This has proven to be very expensive from both performance and memory. (c.f.
-Performance Improvement work in early 2018.)
+Several of the lookups below require tracking and comparing non-unique collections of intervals (memory binding range, mip levels or slices in a subresource).
+To compress storage improve traversal of the access state these intervals are stored in non-overlapping interval trees -- effectively a run-length compression for ranges of memory addresses over which the state is constant.

 The implementation used is a wrapper to std::map (which is typically implemented as a red-black tree), that implements a non-overlapping 1 dimensional range map.
 Conversion to and from subresource address space is performed by a “encoder”/”generator” classes the create a set of single-dimensional ranges from subresource range definitions.
-For buffer and linear images, the index for the interval tree represents actual device memory.
+For buffer and linear images, the index for the interval tree represents  device memory in an idealized/simplified memory allocation scheme for VkDeviceMemory allocations.
 For tiled/opaque images, the index represents an idealized memory range, not corresponding to device memory in any way.

 #### Memory Usage Specification {#memory-usage-specification}

 Vulkan classifies memory access by pipeline stage and access.
 However for purposes of tracking specific access, availability, and visibility state changes the two masks would allow for aliasing that could hide hazards.
-In order to avoid that aliasing, the valid combinations of Stage and Access flags can be combined into memory usages-- with each represented by a unique index (currently 55 valid combinations) )and tracked with single bit within a mask(list in roughly pipeline order). \
+In order to avoid that aliasing, the valid combinations of Stage and Access flags can be combined into memory usages-- with each represented by a unique index (currently 55 valid combinations) )and tracked with single bit within a mask(list in roughly pipeline order).

 <table>
   <tr>